Attachment Styles After a Breakup: Why It Hurts So Much (And What It Means)

 Read more: Anxious Attachment After a Breakup.

-If you lean avoidant, breakups can feel different.
+If you lean avoidant, your reaction may look different.

 Avoidant attachment regulates through distance.